michaeljfuller/FlashDecks/README.md

 by adding it as a module to `babel.config.js` and can be accessed through `src/env.ts`.
 It's been configured so it can read environment variables added on remote AWS builds, or it can read from an `.env` file on local builds.
 The `.env` file should not be added to source control so it **react-native-dotenv** doesn't prioritise it over environment variables on remote builds.
 It also shouldn't be added to source control in case sensitive information is added.
+If changes to the `.env` file are not reflected in the build (because `src/env.ts` was not changed), run `npm run start:clear`.

 ## Server Architecture
 For the back-end, I'm using [Amazon Web Services](https://aws.amazon.com/).
 Because this is a relatively simple app, I'm using [Amplify](https://aws.amazon.com/amplify/) to streamline the process.